 Synchronous vs asynchronous

 This difference is ingrained in the very basic philosophy of both of the apps.
-Chat apps offer an asynchronous method of communication, which means all the members need to exchange messages in real-time.
+Chat apps offer synchronous or real-time communication, which means all the members need to exchange messages in real-time.
 This also means conversations in a chat app swiftly change based on the thoughts or needs of the members.

 Forums powered by community software are primarily asynchronous, all the members need not remain logged at the same time and they can take some time to collect their thoughts for discussion.
 However, the real-time messaging feature is increasingly offered by community solutions as well to cater to certain discussions that involve sensitive information.